RishabhBahadur/RishabhBahadur/README.md

 - 👋 Hi, I’m @RishabhBahadur
 - 👀 I’m interested in ...AI/ML
-- 🌱 I’m currently learning PYTHON
+- 🌱 I’m currently learning PYTHON, Web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... rishabhbahadur7@gmail.com

 <!---
 RishabhBahadur/RishabhBahadur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.